Search by product name or hair type/concerns

 When your body stops getting heavy doses of summertime melatonin, a larger percentage of your hairs leave the anagen phase and enter the resting phase.
 Research has demonstrated that an individual has the greatest number of hairs in the telogen phase in July.

 Seasonal hair loss kicks in about three or four months after your hair growth cycle has entered the telogen phase.
 This is when you’ll likely find extra strands in your hairbrush or on your pillow.
-The good news is that if you take care of your scalp and eat well, you can maintain your follicles' health and experience new hair growth.
+The good news is that if you take care of your scalp and eat well, you can maintain your follicles' health.

 Though much of your lost hair will likely grow back, seasonal hair loss is disheartening.
 We want to look our best for the holiday gatherings that the fall and winter months bring.
 Thankfully, you can take actions to restore the appearance of volume and thickness to your hair and improve scalp health to increase the amount of time your hair is in the growth stage.